Importance of Security in Serverless Technologies

 Serverless Architecture enforces a brand-new value system — the shared responsibility model.
 Within this concept, the cloud vendor and the developer share the responsibility throughout the entire workflow.

-The cloud provider is liable for the security of cloud components — the vendor stores data, monitors network elements, takes care of the operating system.
+The cloud provider is liable for the serverless web application security of cloud components — the vendor stores data, monitors network elements, takes care of the operating system.
 The developer is responsible for what’s in the cloud — the customer secures application logic and code as well as customer data.
-This security model for serverless computing creates a joint responsibility that inevitably complicates the process.
+This serverless app security model for serverless computing creates a joint responsibility that inevitably complicates the process.

 Threats in Serverless Security